deepfakes/faceswap/README.md

 From your setup folder, run `python faceswap.py train`.
 This will take photos from two folders containing pictures of both faces and train a model that will be saved inside the `models` folder.

 ## Convert
 From your setup folder, run `python faceswap.py convert`.
-This will take photos from `original` folder and apply new faces into `modified` folder.
+This will take photos from the `original` folder and apply new faces into the `modified` folder.

 ## GUI
 Alternatively, you can run the GUI by running `python faceswap.py gui`